Book A Demo

 • Learning must address the needs and interests of the learners

-Once you have the vision, share it and get feedback.
-Remember, you’re trying to change the learning culture of the entire organization, so you want to make sure you have it right.
-An empowered learning culture can set you apart from your competitors.
+Once you have the vision, share it and get feedback--for instance, you can conduct "voice of the learner" sessions, a type of session that's essentially learner-centric usability testing.
+Remember, you’re trying to change the culture of learning for the entire organization, so you want to make sure you have it right.
+An empowered learning culture can set you apart from your competitors, which is why learning culture is important.

 Congratulations, you have a vision!
 You researched the needs, tested your assumptions, and validated your ideas with those it is designed for.
 Now it’s time to start putting the pieces together that will allow you to implement your vision.
 Take a look at each piece of your vision and ask yourself what's needed to accomplish it.